MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey.md

 ---
 # Register a passkey (preview)

-This article shows how users can register a security key using the "**Passkey (preview)**" flow.
-For registration on a mobile device, see [Register a passkey using a mobile device](how-to-register-passkey-mobile).
+This article shows how users can register a security key using the **Passkey (preview)** flow.
+For registration on a mobile device, see [Register a passkey using a mobile device](how-to-register-passkey-mobile.md).

 For more information about enabling passkeys in Microsoft Authenticator, see [How to enable passkeys in Microsoft Authenticator](how-to-enable-authenticator-passkey.md).